YuHsuanLi/slam_project/LVI-ORF/README.md

 # LVI-ORF

-This project adapts and extends the LVI-ORF framework for experiments with noise injection on the KITTI dataset.
+This project is based on [LVI-ORF](https://github.com/YJZLuckyBoy/lviorf).
+It adapts and extends the original framework to support experiments involving noise injection on the KITTI dataset.

 ---